Tomislav Karamarko: Political career

 He was assigned by Ivan Bobetko to unload the party's official newspaper Glasnik HDZ-a from a truck with his friends.
 Before Franjo Tuđman was elected president, Karamarko supported presidency of Marko Veselica or Vlado Veselica.
 Soon, Karamarko met an influential HDZ member, Vice Vukojević who involved him in organization of the first HDZ's assembly.
 Karamarko's connections with HDZ helped him re-establish contact with people from his hometown, where he brought arms bought by Croatian expatriates.
 In 1991, after a shorter fight with the Army of Serb Krajina, Karamarko prepared housing for Croatian refugees, which increased his reputation among people from the Zadar area.

 On the recommendation of Vukojević, who was at the time the assistant to Interior Minister and Josip Perković, assistant Defence Minister, on 17 June 1991, Karamarko was named chief of cabinet of Prime Minister Josip Manolić.
 Karamarko became friends with Stjepan Mesić.
 Manolić's successor, Franjo Gregurić, left Karamarko as his chief of cabinet.

 On 10 September 1992, when the Second Assembly of the Croatian Parliament was formed, Mesić, at the time Speaker of Parliament, named him chief of his cabinet.
 Karamarko remained Mesić's cabinet chief until 15 June 1993, when he was named chief of police in Zagreb.
 That year, he married Enisa Muftić.

 From 1993 until 1996, Karamarko served as director of Zagreb Police Administration, and from 1996 to 1998 served as Assistant Minister of Internal Affairs.
 After he ended his career as assistant minister, he became secretary of the Croatian Automobile Club.

 During the 2000 presidential election Karamarko was chief of Mesić's election campaign.
 Mesić, at the time member of the Croatian People's Party, won the election with 56% of votes in the second round against Dražen Budiša of the Croatian Social Liberal Party.
 After Mesić had won the election, Karamarko was named as his advisor for national security.

-He also served as the head of National Security Office (UNS) from 2000 to 2002, as the head of Counterintelligence Agency (POA) from 2004 to 2006, and as the head of Security and Intelligence Agency (SOA) from 2006 to 2008.
+He also served as the head of National Security Office (UNS) from 2000 to 2002, as the head of Counterintelligence Agency (POA) from 2004 to 2006, and as head of the Security and Intelligence Agency (SOA) from 2006 to 2008.